CacherApp/cacher-run-server/README.md

 you would like to add a file handler to this config (and let everyone use it), please submit a pull request instead.
 See the [Contributing](#contributing) section below.

-- **`~/.cacher/run-server.user.config.js`** - Edit this file to add or overwrite handlers for file extensions.
-Here are a few examples of functions you might add to handle new file types:
+- **`~/.cacher/run-server.user.config.js`** - Edit this file to add or overwrite file extension handlers on your local machine.
+Here are some examples of functions you might add to handle new file types:

 **Add command for `.awesome` file extension.**